Rehabilitation and Mental Health Counseling

 These two professional specialties utilize many of the same skill sets and knowledge domains to accomplish their objectives.
 However, the nature of their work and way that counseling skills are employed will depend on the type of job setting, client population, and other contextual factors.

-Typical clinical sites for students specializing in Clinical Rehabilitation Counseling may include but are not limited to: state agencies such as Virginia Department for the Blind and Visually Impaired or Virginia Department of Aging and Rehabilitation Services, community-based employment services organizations, university offices of services for students with disabilities, and evidence-based service programs of VCU’s Rehabilitation Research and Training Center.
+Typical clinical sites for students specializing in Clinical Rehabilitation Counseling may include but are not limited to: state agencies such as Virginia Department of Aging and Rehabilitation Service, Veterans Administration, Rehabilitation Hospitals, Community-based Services organizations, university offices of services for students with disabilities, and Private Rehabilitation Counseling Services.

 Typical clinical sites for students specializing in Clinical Mental Health Counseling may include but are not limited to: hospitals with psychiatric inpatient units, state mental hospitals, addiction treatment facilities, municipal behavioral health authorities, nonprofit organizations providing mental health services, and Community Services Boards which provide outpatient mental health services in Virginia.